ryands17/axum-todos/README.md

 # Todos API

 This is a simple Todos API made in Rust using Axum.
-This is a learning project with the accompanying blog post to be created soon.
+This is a learning project with a blog post explaining this: [Creating APIs with Rust and Axum](https://ryan17.dev/blog/apis-with-rust-and-axum).

 ## Commands